Group Income Protection - Salary Continuance Insurance

 The benefit payments will begin after the waiting period.
 You are able to choose the waiting period yourself.
 These range from 14 days through to 2 years.
 Many employers select a 90 day waiting period, as they cover the salary for the first 3 months then benefit payments begin.

-The premiums are fully tax deductible to the company, you can insure as much as 75% of each member’s gross salary and the best part is benefits don’t attract any fringe benefits tax (FBT) or GST.
+The premiums are fully tax deductible to the company, you can insure as much as 75% of each member’s gross salary and benefits don’t attract any fringe benefits tax (FBT) or GST.